drkostas/SpotiClick/README.md

 (venv)
 ```

-Now, in order to run the code you can either call the `main.py` directly, or the `SpotiClick` console script.
+Now, in order to run the code you can either call the `main.py` directly, or the `spoticlick_run` console script.

+To print the help message:

 ```bash
 $ python main.py --help